 In some places it was customary to place the cakes in a pile.
 A tall stack of cakes was an indication of wealth.
 From the 17th century the plum cake has been introduced into England from France, although less affluent ceremonies sometimes had a”bride’s pie” as the centrepiece of parties.
 This was a type of mince pie, made with sweet breads or a savoury mutton pie and inside would have been placed a ring.
 Custom says that the lady who found the ring will be alongside wed..

 In the middle of the 19th century it became customary to send a portion of cake to people who couldn’t attend the wedding.
 Hence it became necessary to make bigger cakes with more tiers.
 The tiers gradually becoming divided by columns.
-Although this style of white tiered cake is now traditional in many countries, in different cultures wedding cakes are made of many different different ingredients, Critter Control, shapes and are often more colourful.
+Although this style of white tiered cake is now traditional in many countries, in different cultures wedding cakes are made of many different different ingredients, Bat Removal Austin TX, shapes and are often more colourful.